Should you be using AI to manage your health in 2026?

 6. Use AI to slow you down, not speed you up

 When something feels urgent or confusing, speed can feel reassuring.
 But in health especially, fast answers are often worse than thoughtful ones.
+The supplement you order on Tuesday because an AI gave you a confident-sounding protocol is rarely the result of genuine understanding.

 Your research assistant is useful when they help you:

-- Map the problem more clearly
+• Map the problem more clearly

-- See what you don’t yet understand
+• See what you don’t yet understand

-- Identify what actually matters
+• Identify what actually deserves attention

 They’re being misused when they:

-- Push you toward buying things before the problem is clear
+• Push you toward buying things before the problem is clear

-- Create urgency where patience would be wiser
+• Create urgency where patience would be wiser

-- Make you feel productive without actually building understanding
+• Make you feel productive without actually building understanding

 Poor approach: